Our Top Picks

-Kiehl's Ultra Facial Oil-Free Toner has a great balance between cleaning power and gentleness; it would be ideal for someone who struggles with combination skin, such as an oily T-zone and dryness on other parts of the face.
-In our tests, we found it had an amazing ability to scrub away dirt and oil.
-We were impressed by its exfoliation—we honestly felt a little gross about ourselves after seeing all the dirt and neglected makeup from the night before that the Kiehl's picked up on the cotton ball the first day we used it.
-Kiehl's has a subtle, pleasant scent.
+Kiehl's Ultra Facial Oil-Free Toner strikes a superb balance between cleaning power and gentleness; it would be ideal for someone who struggles with combination skin, such as an oily T-zone and dryness on other parts of the face.
+Our tests found it had an amazing ability to scrub away dirt and oil, and we were impressed by its exfoliation ability.
+We honestly felt a little gross about ourselves after seeing all the dirt and neglected makeup from the night before that the Kiehl's picked up on the cotton ball, but we were glad to know it was doing its job well.
+Kiehl's also has a subtle, pleasant scent.

-This Kiehl's facial toner is geared toward "normal to oily" skin.
-We did feel the slightest drying effect on the first day.
-Since then, we experienced no other dryness; it very well could have just been the sensation of pores tightening.
-One very minor drawback is that it comes out of the bottle quickly—and this is really only even considered a drawback because it's such a high price point product.
+This Kiehl's facial toner is geared toward those with "normal to oily" skin.
+We felt a slight drying effect on the first day.
+Since then, we experienced no subsequent dryness; it very well could have just been the sensation of pores tightening.
+One very minor drawback is that it comes out of the bottle quickly—and this is really only even considered a drawback because it's a more expensive product.
 All in all, Kiehl's is a great choice for anyone with combination skin or who needs a little T-zone oil control without a drying effect—and for those who don't mind shelling out a little extra money for a gentle, effective product from a renowned brand.

 The first morning we used Bioré Witch Hazel Pore Clarifying Toner was intense.
 It had the wonderfully satisfying gross-out factor, removing tons of dirt and oil that had accumulated overnight (or that we missed while washing).
-It also gave our skin a unique cooling sensation that woke us up and made us feel invigorated.
+It also gave our skin a unique cooling sensation that woke us up and made us feel invigorated, a sensation that we really appreciated.
 Our pores shrunk almost immediately, and we could tell that our skin was sufficiently exfoliated (thanks to salicylic acid, which is often found in acne-fighting products), but it didn't get red or irritated.
 We like that Bioré is affordable and easily accessible.

 Not only is Pyunkang Yul extremely gentle on our skin, but it also does a great job picking up dirt and leftover makeup that face wash missed.
-It is also absorbed into the skin immediately, with no stickiness and no dry time needed before applying a moisturizer, sunscreen, or primer layer.
-We are really impressed at how quickly this facial toner worked; it softened the skin right away after applying it.
-It made our skin so soft—and it balanced tone and moisture so well—that we didn't feel the need to apply morning moisturizer when using it.
+It is also absorbed into our skin immediately, with no stickiness and no dry time needed before applying a moisturizer, sunscreen, or primer layer.
+We are really impressed at how quickly this facial toner worked, softening the skin immediately after application.
+It made our skin silky smooth and balanced tone and moisture so well that we didn't feel the need to apply morning moisturizer when using it.
 In our testing, we observed that redness went down significantly with Pyunkang Yul, and even stayed minimized for a few days after we stopped using it.
 We had zero oiliness or dryness issues with this toner, indicating that it would be a good choice for just about any skin type.

 We were a little skeptical about testing the Pyunkang Yul facial toner upon opening the bottle.
 Despite being marketed as fragrance-free, this Korean product has a distinctive herbal scent (from our quick perusal of the ingredient list, the scent is probably due to its plant root extract base).
 But it's so effective, and you need so little of the toner to do the job, that the smell likely won't be an issue.
 Like Klairs, the other K-beauty toner we tested, Pyunkang Yul contains no essential oils, which can irritate some people's skin.
 Also like Klairs, it is more of a viscous gel-like solution, so it's necessary to shake or squeeze the toner out of the bottle—but that slight inconvenience is offset by the fact that only a couple of drops are needed to cover the entire face and neck.
 We could see the smell being a turn-off for some, but overall we recommend Pyunkang Yul facial toner for anyone looking to minimize pores, even out their skin tone, and balance moisture.